 A small appliance is considered to be any of the following products that are fully manufactured, charged, and hermetically sealed in a factory with five pounds or less of refrigerant: refrigerators and freezers designed for home use, room A/C units, dehumidifiers, under-the-counter ice makers, vending machines, and drinking water coolers.

 Once recovered, the refrigerant can be reclaimed or recycled.
-For the purposes of reselling or reusing previously-used refrigerants, the term refrigerant includes any ODS or substitute.
+For the purposes of reselling or reusing previously-used refrigerants.

-A recovered ODS refrigerant can be sent for destruction to a facility that can achieve the destruction efficiencies required by regulations under the CAA or the Resource Conservation and Recovery Act (RCRA).
+A recovered ODS refrigerant can be sent for destruction to a facility that can achieve the destruction efficiencies required by regulations under the Clean Air Act or the Resource Conservation and Recovery Act (RCRA).

 CFC refrigerants that will be reclaimed for further use are eligible for an exemption from federal hazardous waste regulation in 40 CFR 261.4(b)(12).
 CFC refrigerants that cannot be reclaimed must be evaluated to determine if they exhibit any of the characteristics of a hazardous waste (i.e., ignitability, corrosivity, reactivity, and toxicity).
 Those exhibiting such characteristics must be handled according to regulations established under RCRA.
 Non-CFC refrigerants destined for reclamation or recycling that involves filtering, cleaning or purifying the refrigerants prior to reuse may be considered wastes and must also be evaluated to determine if they are hazardous wastes and managed accordingly.
 For example, ammonia or any ignitable compressed gas such as propane will need to be evaluated to determine if they exhibit any of the characteristics of a hazardous waste.
 Many states are authorized to implement their own hazardous waste regulations, and they may be more stringent than federal regulations.